 Half dollar coins from 1965 through 1970 contain 40% silver.
 This is ONLY in 50¢, everything other coins after 1970 in 50¢ is worth its face value.

 Kennedy Half-Dollars minted 1965–1970, and 1976, as well as Eisenhower Silver Dollars minted in the years 1971-1974, and 1976.

 Why do my silver coins have brown or copper on the edge?

 The Coinage Act of 1965 removed silver from new circulating coins.
 If you look at the edge of a quarter released after 1964, you can see a copper stripe in the middle.
 Modern dimes, quarters, and half-dollars are made of copper and nickel.
 So, a good way to figure out if a coin is worth face value would be to look at the edge of the coin.
 If the coin’s edge has brown or copper showing, it is worth face value.

-Valuable dates are from 1909 through 1958.
-Memorial Cents (picturing the Lincoln Memorial on the reverse) from 1959 to current are worth face value.
+The Lincoln Penny became commonly known as the “Wheat Penny” because the reverse featured two stalks of wheat on the reverse.
+The Wheat Cent design was coined until 1958 when the reverse was changed to the Memorial design.
+Valuable dates for these coins are from 1909 through 1958.
+Memorial Cents (picturing the Lincoln Memorial on the reverse) from 1959 to current are worth their face value.

 Most valuable dates include: 1909-S, 1909-S VBD, 1914 D, 1922 No “D”, 1931-S, 1955 Double Die